A-serna0415/workshop_4_Sound_Face/README.md

 - Make sure you are in a space with good lighting.
 - Click screen to start/stop the sound.
 - Smile or open your mouth surprisingly to trigger a sound.
 Play with your gestures!

+## Acknowledgments

+- The based inspiration for this code was taken from the p5.js creator erikabulger in: https://editor.p5js.org/erikabulger/sketches
+- Chapter 10 in "The Nature of Code" by Daniel Shiffman about Neural Networks and uses for the ml5.js library.
+- Sound-facial expression mapping and interactivity was made by myself taking the lab activities with p5.sound and translation of data from last term.

 ### Links